openxla/shardy/README.md

 # Shardy

+Shardy is an MLIR-based tensor partitioning system for all dialects.
+Built from the collaboration of both the [GSPMD](https://arxiv.org/abs/2105.04663) and [PartIR](https://arxiv.org/abs/2401.11202) teams, it incorporates the best of both systems, and the shared experience of both teams and users.

-Shardy is an MLIR-based partitioning system.
-It is meant to be dialect agnostic and provide extensive user control and debuggability features.
+Shardy is meant to be dialect
+agnostic and provide extensive user control and debuggability features.
 It includes an axis-based sharding representation, a set of compiler APIs, functionality for sharding propagation, and plans for an SPMD partitioner.

-For more information see the rfcs directory.

 ## Status